undeMalum/portfolio/content/posts/resource-center/index.md

 ## YouTube resources
 Enough of being a kiss-up!
 Let's move on to the YouTube tab as time is precious and I value yours.

 The YouTube tab has been my second major contribution.
-Through this addition, I wanted to extend the range of proposed resources because we had offered only books before that.
-Although books are a great source of knowledge and have a huge number of other benefits, not everyone is into books or simply has sufficient time to go through them.
-This is why I chose YouTube channels as I found them more convenient for most people.
+Through this extension, I wanted to increase the range of resources we proposed because only books had been available before that.
+Although books are undoubtedly a great source of knowledge and have a huge number of other benefits, not everyone is into books or simply has sufficient time to go through them.
+This is why I chose YouTube channels as I believe they are more convenient for most people.
 First, it is the most widely-spread and familiar medium nowadays.
-Second, YouTube videos are short and concise (at least from the channels I included) so they help to learn particular material.
+Second, YouTube videos are short and concise (at least from the channels I included) so they help to learn in a structured manner.

 Besides, I had spent a lot of time on YouTube, acquiring required knowledge, which meant that I unconsciously prepared a nice list of cool and helpful channels.
-This certainly helped me with supplying good-quality content because I could take advantage of my expertise, rather than relaying on time-consuming trial-and-error approach, trying to figure out everything from scratch.
-Obviously, what is now available is not the final point.
+This certainly helped me with supplying good-quality content because I could take advantage of my expertise, rather than relay on time-consuming trial-and-error approach, trying to figure out everything from scratch.
+Obviously, what is now offered is not the final point.
 If I find a new, worth-mentioning channel, I will add it immediately.

 That's all I had to share as far as already-made contributions are concerned.
 Once again, I direct you to the website so that you can see what is going on.